Updated: 6 days ago

 Seek mentorship and counsel from people you trust, respect, and admire.
 Find positive role models who can share their skills, insights, and expertise to help nurture your ideas.
 Understand and respect the history, and infuse best practices into finding the future to truly innovate and not reinvent the wheel.

 10 Be authentic.
 Be human.
 Be flawed.

-Image manipulation is the norm in a world of perfection, and a 20 year TV star can become a billionaire … be a failure.
-Manipulated images, get-rich schemes, TV fame, are illusions.
+Image manipulation is the norm in a world of perfection, and a 20-year TV star can become a billionaire.
+Be a glorious failure!
+Manipulated images, get-rich schemes, TV fame are illusions.
 They are confidence killers.
 They destroy more dreams than they inspire.
 Be human and bring your experiences of the world to the class.
-Embrace the zig-zag of Learning, embrace travel and diversity, challenge and call out the BS.
-Within our lifetime, the most influential technology innovator credited much of his insight about art and learning about fonts [Steve Jobs].
+Embrace the zig-zag of learning, embrace travel and diversity, challenge and call out the disingenuous.
 Life is a journey to be lived.
 Your failures, your unexpected trials, and unexpected experiences are what will make you valuable as an artist, a business owner, or an employee that others want to work with.

 If you want to be really excellent, then your workload is going to increase.
-A lot.
 The way your time is allocated to learning, developing, teaching, and marking will change.
-The time on preparation will increase, with the time that you actually deliver this being the smaller piece of the pie.
+The time on preparation will increase, with the time you actually deliver this being the smaller piece of the pie.

-This is precisely the same with personal development outside of work.
-When people commit to change outside of work - such as taking on a part-time degree, they change.
+Similarly, when people commit to change outside of work - such as taking on a part-time degree, they change.
 They become a different person.
 If this is not recognized and embraced in the workplace, expect them to leave at best.
-They will eventually disengage. and move on.
+They will eventually disengage and move on.

 Listen to the podcast